anaskhaann/LangGraph_Tutorial/chatbot with ui/README.md

   - Get the thread id
   - thread id from message history and print those thread messages

+> For this part we have to use our logical capability and test how to extract messages for a particular thread using that id with the help of get_state().
+And other logics of how to handle eveything

+---

+# Add Database Storage

+This will help to storage all conversation permanently.
+This will ensure that even when the program is closed or we refresh the web page we will still have the history

+- Install langgraph-checkpointer-sqlite and Import sqlite saver
+- Connect this saver to connection object of the database
+- Make sure to set same_thread for database = False

+- get list of all threads using checkpoints
+- since thread will repeat because we will have Multiple checkpoints for A thread so we can store the thread in sets for getting only thread id and return the list of the threads
+- In ui rather than initalizing the chat_threads as empty list we will now check with backend that how many thread id are there i.e retrieve list of thread id from backend

+---

 Made with ❤️ by **Mohd Anas**